-- If you’re unsure whether you are eligible, please email Rebecca Cadwalader at firstname.lastname@example.org for confirmation.
+- If you’re unsure whether you are eligible, please email Ellie Arnold at email@example.com for confirmation.

 Reporting and Communication Requirements:

-By accepting a SCN award, the recipient agrees to provide a report describing the value of the training and networking opportunities made available through the award.
-This information will be used at SCN’s discretion on its website, newsletters and for the purpose of reporting to its funding agency.
-By accepting the SCN award attendees also accept to have their pictures taken during the course, which may be used in the reporting tools mentioned above.
-Please note that expense reimbursement will be processed only once the completed report is received.
+By accepting a SCN award, the recipient agrees to complete a post-event survey describing the value of the training and networking opportunities made available through the course.
+This information will be used at SCN’s discretion on its website, newsletters and for the purpose of reporting to their funding agencies.

 For further information on course content, please contact Andy Johnson at firstname.lastname@example.org.

-For further information on applying for a SCN award to attend this course, please contact Rebecca Cadwalader at email@example.com
+For further information on applying for a SCN award to attend this course, please contact Ellie Arnold at email@example.com.